TensorNetwork/tensornetwork.org/src/diagrams/index.md

 ## Tensor Diagram Rules

-There are two hard-and-fast rules of tensor diagrams:
+There are two primary rules of tensor diagrams:

 1. Tensors are notated by shapes (usually filled or shaded), and tensor indices are notated by lines emanating from these shapes.